Earl of Southampton

 Earl of Southampton was a title that was created three times in the Peerage of England.

-The first creation came in 1537 in favour of the courtier William FitzWilliam.
+Its first creation came in 1537 in favour of the courtier William FitzWilliam.
 He was childless and the title became extinct on his death in 1542.

-The second creation came in 1547 in favour of the politician Thomas Wriothesley, 1st Baron Wriothesley, Lord Chancellor between 1544 and 1547.
+Its second creation came in 1547 in favour of the politician Thomas Wriothesley, 1st Baron Wriothesley, Lord Chancellor between 1544 and 1547.
 He had already been created Baron Wriothesley (pronounced "rose ley" /ˈroʊzli/) in 1544, also in the Peerage of England.
 He was succeeded by his third but only surviving son, the second Earl.
 On his death the titles passed to his second but only surviving son, the third Earl.
 He is best remembered as a patron of William Shakespeare.
-He was succeeded by his second but only surviving son, the fourth Earl.
-He was a prominent statesman and served as Lord High Treasurer under Charles II between 1660 and 1667.
+He was succeeded by his second but only surviving son, the fourth Earl, who was a prominent statesman and served as Lord High Treasurer under Charles II between 1660 and 1667.
 In 1653 he had succeeded his father-in-law Francis Leigh, 1st Earl of Chichester as second Earl of Chichester according to a special remainder in the letters patent.
 However, Lord Southampton had no sons and the titles became extinct on his death in 1667.

 The third creation came in 1670 for Barbara Palmer, mistress of Charles II.
 She was made Baroness Nonsuch and Duchess of Cleveland at the same time.
-See the latter title for more information on this creation.